IMPLEMENTATION

 understanding.

-Classically students agree on the results of the material development of the group to be
+Classically students agree on the results of the material development of the

 conclusions intact (democratically).